 The Specialized Roubaix debuted in 2004, and it has come to define the modern endurance bike genre.
 The Roubaix takes its name from Paris-Roubaix.
 Known as the "Hell of the North," Paris-Roubaix is a grueling spring classic that includes about 29 rough sectors of cobblestone roads in Northern France.
 Endurance bikes like the Specialized Roubaix were created to help the world's best riders tame the 'stones.

-Robert Hines, the inventor of the Roubaix, felt that the bikes used in Paris-Roubaix were ill-suited for cobbled racing and general “real-world” riding.
-Road racing bikes in the late 1990s were stiff with steep angles and super-short chainstays.
-This made them agile and fast for flying up mountains like Alpe d'Huez, but unstable over rough surfaces like the Arenberg Forest, one of Roubaix's brutal cobbled sectors.
+Robert Hines, the inventor of the Roubaix, felt that the bikes used in Paris-Roubaix were ill-suited for cobbled racing as well as general “real-world” riding.
+Road racing bikes were stiff with steep angles and super-short chainstays.
+This made them agile and fast for flying up mountains, but unstable over Roubaix's brutal cobbled sectors.
 Plus, on these bikes, riders were unable to fit wide tires, making them even harsher.
 With the Roubaix bike, Hines hoped to improve comfort after many hours in the saddle.

 The first Roubaix introduced relaxed geometry that emphasized comfort.
 Andy Pruitt, one of the world’s foremost cycling fit experts, contributed fit and geometry ideas that helped Specialized develop the Roubaix’s new position.